adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

 using a development platform called [Jupyter Notebook](https://jupyter.org/).

 You will be writing your code through a web-based version of Jupyter called Jupyter Hub.
-You will have to create an account on our Jupyter Hub by going to <https://data.mixi.nyc> and joining using your Adelphi student email.
+Instructions for joining our Jupyter Hub are on the course website.

 Required Text
 =============